 - Before you fire, make sure you’ve got a clear, clean shot.
 There’s nothing but your slingshot and your prey.
 Still shooting for the head in order to kill one-shot.
 Shoot deliberately and be careful not to let the animal suffer needlessly.
 If you don’t completely commit, you might lose your chance and skip a value meal.
 A wounded animal could die needlessly later in its burrow when you still have an empty stomach.

 Always practice!
 The most effective advice for slingshot hunting is to be very well experienced.
 Slingshots need more preparation than most types of shooting, so practice.
 Think you’re pretty well-practiced?
 Practice more.

 The shortest explanation is that the best slingshot hunting is the one you’ve brought with you.
 If you don’t have a slingshot and need one for an emergency situation, it’s easy to make yourself.

 In fact, we already have a section right below this on making a DIY hunting slingshot!
-The other solution would send you down the road of commercialism.

 You will find a generic slingshot online for around ten dollars, while a fancy one would cost you forty dollars or more.
 However, these improvements will cost you a fortune.

 The corollary to the issue is that the slingshot you’re most familiar with would be the right slingshot for you.